 What I think is so great about this being your first professional production is that these are incredibly complex female characters.

 Awethu Hleli: Yes!

-Nothing is dumbed down or stereotyped.
+Nothing is stereotyped.
 It’s a great way to start your career.

 Elizabeth Akudugu: Definitely.
 It’s a blessing.
 It really is.